Sunday, October 27th , 2024

 CHURCH NEWS & NOTES

-Extra copies of the 2021 CSPC directory are available in the office.
+Extra copies of the 2021 CSPC directory are available on the table in the hall or in the office.
+If you would like one mailed to you, please call, or email the office.

 If your contact information has changed, please contact the church office to make sure that we have their most recent info: address, phone numbers, and email.
 You can call or email the office, or sign the red folders in the Sanctuary with your information.